-Prior to joining the firm, Tim served as an attorney-advisor in FERC’s Office of the General Counsel for over seven years.
-At FERC, Tim worked on issues covering nearly the entire scope of FERC’s jurisdiction, including the certification of interstate natural gas pipeline facilities, authorization of LNG facilities, and the licensing of hydroelectric facilities, as well as wholesale electric transmission and natural gas transportation rates.
+Prior to joining the firm, Tim served as an attorney-advisor in FERC's Office of the General Counsel for over seven years.
+At FERC, Tim worked on issues covering nearly the entire scope of FERC's jurisdiction, including the certification of interstate natural gas pipeline facilities, authorization of LNG facilities, and the licensing of hydroelectric facilities, as well as wholesale electric transmission and natural gas transportation rates.
+While with FERC OGC’s Energy Projects division, Tim led teams in reviewing applications to construct LNG export facilities, natural gas pipeline systems, and both traditional and pumped storage hydroelectric facilities.
+Tim also served in FERC OGC’s Office of Rehearings where he worked closely with FERC’s Office of the Solicitor to defend FERC orders on agency appeal.
 In addition, Tim served as subject matter expert regarding issues related to section 401 of the Clean Water Act, and qualifying conduit hydropower facilities.

 - Energy Bar Association